 This building is named after Reverend J Oswald Jackson.
 In the 19th century, this building became Jackson School.
 It was demolished in the early 20th century.

-This house had been demolished by 1883, however little else is known about it.
+This house had been demolished by 1883.
 It is omitted from some articles about Theobalds Square, so perhaps it was less significant than the other properties.